maxking/docker-mailman/README.md

 To use [Postfix][12], it should be set up to relay emails from `172.19.199.2` and `172.19.199.3`.
-The mailman specific configuration is mentioned below which you should add to you `main.cf` configuration file, which is typically at `/etc/postfix/main.cf` on Debian based operating
+The mailman specific configuration is mentioned below which you should add to your `main.cf` configuration file, which is typically at `/etc/postfix/main.cf` on Debian-based operating
 systems:

 ```